medialab/xan/docs/cmd/flatten.md

                            terminal's size cannot be found (i.e. when piping to file).
                            Can also be given as a ratio of the terminal's width e.g. "0.5".
     -R, --rainbow          Alternating colors for cells, rather than color by value type.
+    --color <when>         When to color the output using ANSI escape codes.
-    -C, --force-colors     Force colors even if output is not supposed to be able to handle them.
+                           Use `auto` for automatic detection, `never` to disable colors completely and `always` to force colors, even when the output could not handle them.
+                           [default: auto]
     -S, --split <cols>     Split columns containing multiple values separated by --sep to be displayed as a list.
     --sep <sep>            Delimiter separating multiple values in cells splitted